Project Timeline – How To Manage Big Projects

-- First proof – 29 Sept (allowing a good 5 days for the first proof) Note – if the design needs concept work, this should be its own stage before the design stage and will require its own revisions.
+- First proof – 29 Sept (allowing a good five days for the first proof) Note – if the design needs concept work, this should be a separate stage before the design commences and will require its own revisions.

 - Client feedback – 1 Oct

 - Client feedback – 5 Oct

 - Final Art – 7 Oct (we suggest you leave a buffer day here, just in case).

 7 Oct – handover from design studio to development